 Electrodes can be located anywhere in the mesh: Previous versions of the code required electrodes to be on mesh nodes.
 While convenient for simple arrays and few data, this added complications for working in regions if high topography and with non-uniform surveys such as Schlumberger.

 Arbitrary electrode arrays: All linear surface array data, or combinations thereof, can be inverted.
 For instance Wenner data and pole-dipole data can now be inverted.

-Borehole data can be inverted: In a new feature we have added the capability to incorporate borehole data.
+Borehole data can be inverted: In the new version of DCIP2D we have added the capability to incorporate borehole data.
 These can be inverted individually or in conjunction with surface array data.

 Parallelization using Open MP: When many transmitters are used the computations can be distributed over multiple processers.
 The parallelization is invoked whenever a forward modeling is carried out or when J, the sensitivity matrix, is multiplied onto a vector which is required in the Conjugate Gradient (CG) solution.